hohl/MIHGradientView/README.md

 MIHGradientView
 ===============

-UIView subclass which draws a axial color gradient as background.
+UIView subclass which draws an axial color gradient as background.
 You can customize the gradient with the properties `startPoint`, `startColor`, `endPoint` and `endColor`.

 How To Get Started
 ------------------